Meet Our Supervisor

 In 2017, Paul instituted his highly popular adult education class entitled "Politics and Government, Strange Bedfellows."
 The one hundred and fifty enrollees who attended this 10 week program studied all aspects of the subject beginning with readings from Aristotle and Plato and ending with the current President of the United States.
 The Class has since evolved into the "Gray Eagles Adult Education School" with additional programs and services planned for the future.

-Married for thirty five years to his wife Janina, they have one daughter, Elizabeth.
+Married for thirty six years to his wife Janina, they have one daughter, Elizabeth.
 As Valedictorian of her High School class, she graduated from Dartmouth College summa cum laude, Phi Betta Kappa, she graduated from Stanford Law School and is a partner at the law firm of Williams, Parker, Harrison, Dietz & Getzen in Sarasota, FL.
 In 2020, Florida Trend Magazine included Liz in a select group of attorneys "under the age of 40 who have exhibited leadership in their community."
 In August, she was chosen by the Greater Sarasota Chamber of Commerce as "Young Professional of the Year."

 Paul’s appreciation for nostalgia and history, dedication to his chosen community and civic-minded approach to life are the essential tools that will assist him with this next chapter.
 With love of country and pride in America, he thanks all residents of Charlotte County for allowing him the opportunity to serve them.
 Paul takes pride in returning all his emails and phone calls, and he may be reached via email at firstname.lastname@example.org or by telephone at (941) 833-5400.